Liselotte Welskopf-Henrich: Die Söhne der Großen Bärin

-“Die Söhne der Großen Bärin” (“Sons of the Great Bear”) began publication in 1951.
-It is a young-adult series of six novels set in the years 1863 to 1877.
-The hero is an Oglala Lakota youth, who defends Lakota lands against European settlers, when gold is discovered in the Black Hills and rises to become a visionary leader of his tribe.
-He contributes to uniting the Lakota against Custer at the 1876 Battle of Little Big Horn and leads his people to freedom across the Missouri into Canada.
-"Die Söhne der Großen Bärin" is a classic of young adult literature and UNESCO in 1963 rated it one of the best young adult novels in the world.
+Die Söhne der Großen Bärin (Sons of the Great Bear) began publication in 1951.
+It is a series of six novels set in the years 1862 to 1877.
+The hero, Harka, later called Tokei-ihto, is an Oglala Lakota youth, who defends Lakota lands against the U.S. Army, gold-seekers, and settlers, when gold is discovered in the Black Hills, and he rises to become a visionary leader of his people.
+Held prisoner at a U.S. Army fort during the 1876 Battle of the Little Bighorn, he escapes and leads his people to freedom across the Missouri into Canada.
+Die Söhne der Großen Bärin is a classic of youth literature and in 1963 UNESCO listed it among the best books for young readers in the world.

+Rejected by three East German publishers between 1949 and 1951, it was taken by Lucie Groszer's Altberliner Verlag, which printed 15,000 copies in December 1951; Johannes Bobrowski edited it.
+In 1971 the publisher split it into six volumes against her wishes.

 Das Blut des Adlers

-“Das Blut des Adlers” (“Blood of the Eagle”) began publication in 1966.
+Das Blut des Adlers (Blood of the Eagle) began publication in 1966.
 It is a five-novel series set in the years 1965 to 1974.
 The hero is a young Oglala Lakota.
 Criminalized as a youth for a theft he never committed, he leaves behind a life of crime and returns back home to the Pine Ridge Reservation with the dream of returning the buffalo to ancestral lands.
-Despite hostility from within the tribe and encroaching ranchers, he prevails in building up a buffalo ranch and rises to become a leader of the Lakota.
+Despite hostility from the tribal council and encroaching ranchers, he prevails in building up a buffalo ranch and rises to become a leader of the Lakota.
 He contributes to the foundation of the American Indian Movement (AIM) and the series culminates in the 1973 Occupation of Wounded Knee.

 Themes

 Welskopf-Henrich saw in the Lakota people, who “under exceptionally difficult conditions remain courageous, honest, helpful, and honorable, and who fight with all their strength for their people’s right to live.”
-Both "Die Söhne der Großen Bärin" and "Das Blut des Adlers" are in part psychological examinations of characters in crisis situations.
-The protagonist's convictions are tested and in Tokei-ihto, the hero of "Die Söhne der Großen Bärin", Welskopf-Henrich saw a leader with "unflinching willingness to endure extreme hardship, while working to save his community."
+Both Die Söhne der Großen Bärin and Das Blut des Adlers are in part psychological examinations of characters in crisis situations.
+The protagonist's convictions are tested, and in Tokei-ihto, the hero of Die Söhne der Großen Bärin, Welskopf-Henrich saw a leader with "unflinching willingness to endure extreme hardship, while working to save his community."